Inhaler (album): Singles

 Before being signed to Giant Records for this album, Tad had released "Lycanthrope" (with "Just Bought the Farm" as its B-side) as a single on Pusmort Records in 1992, even while still with Sub Pop.
 Both songs later appeared on Inhaler.

 Tad only released one single from this album while with Giant: "Leafy Incline".
 Its B-side was "Pale Corkscrew", which does not appear on the album.

 Critical reception

 AllMusic senior critic Stephen Thomas Erlewine praised J Mascis' production work on the album, stating that the band "gets a more focused and driven sound".
 Erlewine also regarded the record as "easily their best and most consistent album to date".
 Entertainment Weekly's Tom Sinclair described the album as "alternative metal at its finest-bruising ham-handed, and catchy as hell", and compared it to a "a poppier Helmet".

 The album was featured as number 13 on Spin's 2004 list of "The 20 Greatest Grunge Albums of All Time".

 Track listing

-All songs written and arranged by Tad (Tad Doyle, Gary Thorstensen, Kurt Danielson, Josh Sinder).
+All songs written and arranged by Tad (Tad Doyle, Gary Thorstensen, Kurt Danielsen, Josh Sinder).